yhan337-alt/Making-journal/journal-pages/week-09.md

 ### 3. Round Robin Rapid Reactions

-During the Round Robin Rapid Reactions session, I presented my project statement and made sprint outcomes to tutors and peers and received a range of feedback.
+During the Round Robin Rapid Reactions session, I presented my project statement and making sprint outcomes to tutors and peers and received a range of feedback.

 Overall, one tutor and peer responded positively to the project concept, particularly the idea of translating invisible participation into a physical and sensory system.
 At first, they had some difficulty fully understanding the relationship between the Black Box experience and the accumulation system.However, after I explained the concept more clearly, they were able to understand the intention and responded positively to the idea.
 They also agreed that the core concept was strong and engaging once clarified.